cortneynxchow/DH-150-Winter/Assignment 01- README.md

 <img width="1509" alt="Screen Shot 2020-01-13 at 10 57 26 PM" src="https://user-images.githubusercontent.com/59623113/72340465-1d621300-367d-11ea-99d7-b3b1ba043e0f.png">

-b) Although the search bard does not work, it still has the function of auto fill which makes it easier for users to filter out information and makes it easier for users to recognize things they want to search
+b) Although the search bar does not work, it still has the function of auto fill which makes it easier for users to filter out information and makes it easier for users to recognize things they want to search

 <img width="752" alt="Screen Shot 2020-01-13 at 11 11 54 PM" src="https://user-images.githubusercontent.com/59623113/72340441-13d8ab00-367d-11ea-8350-2de600a8c3dd.png">